Skillet Spatchcock Chicken With Pineapple

-Place your hands on the breastbone in a similar way to how you see adopted when giving CPR and push firmly.
+Place your hands on the breastbone in a similar way to how you would when giving CPR and push firmly.
 You will hear a pop and your bird should sit flat.

-Light your pit and allow the flames to die back, positioning the grill of your Breeo smoke-less fire pit 3-4” above the flames.
+Light your pit and allow the flames to die back, positioning the Outpost adjustable grill of your Breeo smokeless fire pit 3 - 4” above the flames.

 Add your skillet or pan and allow to heat up.

-After you have seared the chicken pour in the marinade, it will bubble up very quickly, this is the honey caramelising.
+After you have seared the chicken pour in the marinade, it will bubble up very quickly - this is the honey caramelizing.